TaiPhamD/WindowsShutDownWS/README.md

 {
   "Password":"Yourpassword"
   "Mode": 0 //0: shutdown else any other number will initiate a restart based on Ingredient "Ingredient: "text phrase" This is the text ingredient that will feed into shutdown DLL for restart.
-It will set UEFI BootOrder id based on the {OS,BootID} dictionary defined in config.json
+It will set UEFI BootNext id based on the {OS,BootID} dictionary defined in config.json
 }
 ```